Highway | Start | Terminus | Length (km) |

 (WV State Road Commission, 1922)

-Although US 52 was commissioned in 1926, the highway originally terminated in Huntington and was not extended to Mercer County until 1932.
-Its immediate predecessor was West Virginia Route 8, which ended in Bluefield at Princeton Avenue (US 19) without extending any further southwest.
+Although US 52 was commissioned in 1926, the highway originally terminated in Huntington and was not extended to Mercer County until 1931.
+Its immediate predecessor was West Virginia Route 8, which ended in Bluefield at Princeton Avenue (US 19) without extending any further southward.

-Much of the road forming the original 1920s course of WV 8 and US 52 in Mercer County north of Bluefield was in place by 1895; however, portions near the county line and Pinnacle Rock State Park were not built until the teens or later.
-The 1930s brought with it a rash of new road construction, and roughly half the highway's course (including the East River Mountain pass) was built anew at this time.
+The roads forming the original 1920s course of WV 8 and US 52 between Bluefield and Bramwell were already in place by the 1890s; the portion near the McDowell County line is a bit newer.
+The 1930s brought with it a rash of new road construction, and over half the highway's course (including the East River Mountain pass) was built anew at this time.

-Since the 1980s, US 52 has been realigned on the south side of Bluefield onto Cumberland Road.
+Since 1980, US 52 has been aligned onto Cumberland Road on the south side of Bluefield.
 Cumberland Road has a long history predating Bluefield itself by an order of magnitude, and is referred to in Virginia General Assembly documents as early as 1834.
 It was designated as CR 29 when West Virginia's county highway system was established in the mid 1930s, and the portions forming the approach to the East River Mountain Tunnel were briefly redesignated WV 290 in the 1970s as a stopgap until the AASHTO consented to US 52 being placed on this alignment.

 All photos by the author, 2013 (except as otherwise noted):